 Agamemnon was the son of Atreus, or perhaps grandson, in which case his father was Pleisthenes.
 His mother was Aerope, from Crete which provided a handy link between the Mycenaean civilization of the Greek Peloponnese and the earlier Minoan civilization of Bronze Age Crete.
 He was married to Clytemnestra with whom he had three daughters.
 In one version these are Chrysothemis, Laodice and Iphianassa while in other, later versions they are Chrysothemis, Elektra and Iphigeneia.
 Agamemnon was the brother of Menelaos, king of Sparta.

-According to Homer, Agamemnon was given his king’s sceptre and right to rule Mycenae and all the Achaean Greeks by Zeus himself.
-Agamemnon is described as a great warrior and so as a worthy leader of men.
+According to Homer Agamemnon was given his king’s sceptre and right to rule Mycenae and all the Achaean Greeks by Zeus himself.
+Agamemnon is described as a great warrior and so is a worthy leader of men.
 According to Plato, his name derives from menein meaning ‘to endure’.
-Mycenae, located 15 km from the sea in the northern Peloponnese, then prospered and Homer describes the city as a ‘well-founded citadel’, as ‘wide-wayed’, and as ‘golden Mycenae’.
-This mythological prosperity is supported by the excavation of over 15 kg of gold objects recovered from the shaft graves in the fortified acropolis which still dominates the plain today.
-Further excavations have also revealed that the city once covered 30,000 m² and was first inhabited in Neolithic times.
+Mycenae, located 15 km from the sea in the northern Peloponnese, then prospered and Homer describes the city as a ‘well-founded citadel’, as ‘wide-wayed’ and as ‘golden Mycenae’.
+This mythological prosperity is supported by the excavation of over 15 kilograms of gold objects recovered from the shaft graves in the fortified acropolis which still dominates the plain today.
+Further excavations have also revealed that the city once covered 30,000 square metres and was first inhabited in Neolithic times.

 The Trojan War – the Beginning